Main elements of the new regime for financial advice

 Improving access to advice

-Regulatory boundaries have been removed to make it easier for those giving advice to respond to their clients’ needs and wants (e.g. the definitions of ‘class’ and ‘personalised’ financial advice).
+Regulatory boundaries have been removed to make it easier for those giving advice to respond to their clients’ needs and wants (e.g. the distinction between ‘class’ and ‘personalised’ financial advice, and between category 1 and 2 products).

 The requirement for personalised financial advice to be given by a natural person has been removed.
 Technology-neutral legislation will further enable the provision of robo (or digital) advice and help future-proof the regime.